HypRAG: Hyperbolic Dense Retrieval for Retrieval Augmented Generation: Method

-\textbf{Retrieval-Augmented Generation.} At inference time, the trained hyperbolic encoder is used to retrieve the top-$k$ documents $\cC$ for a given queryt.
+\textbf{Retrieval-Augmented Generation.} At inference time, the trained hyperbolic encoder is used to retrieve the top-$k$ documents $\cC$ for a given query.
 These retrieved documents are then provided as context to a downstream generative language model.
 Prompt formatting and generation follow standard practice and are provided in Appendix~\ref{app:prompt}.
-We present runtime and computational complexity in Appendix~\ref{app:complexity}.